denten-books/plain-text/2-chapter.md

 sign and the archived inscription.
 I will begin by identifying a feature of formalist thought that has long given me pause.
 The very concept of form, central to literary analysis, contains in it two conflicting ideas.
-Going back to translations of Plato, Hegel, and the Russian formalists, the English "form" renders at times the material, outward, and apparent shape of something said or pictured.
+Going back to reception of Plato, Hegel, and the Russian formalists, the English "form" renders at times the material, outward, and apparent shape of something said or pictured.
 Yet just as often, critics use form in the sense of a Platonic ideal: abstracted from matter, inward-facing, and in need of explication.
 Form in that sense is closer to the idea of an algorithm of a formula.

-The two senses of "form" matter because they are crucial to understanding the contemporary, splintered condition of the sign.
-The discussion of form leads us to the reconstruction of a crucial moment in the history of literary technology.
+To understand the physical peculiarity of the computed sign we will have to separate the two historical senses of "form" in aesthetic theory.
+The explication of theoretical terms will lead us to the reconstruction of a crucial moment in the material history of literary technology.
 The middle of the twentieth century saw the birth of a new formalism, related to, yet categorically distinct from formalism in literary studies.
 The changing conditions of literary production necessitated a thorough reevaluation of textual primitives that give rise to letters, words, and pages.

 The structure of textual artifacts---from a simple leaflet to a novel in multiple volumes---has remained remarkably stable since the invention of movable type.
 One rarely finds a sentence that spans several paragraphs, for example.
-Nor would a contemporary reader expect to encounter pages of different length in the same tome.
+Nor would a contemporary reader expect to find pages of different length in the same tome.
 Long-standing historical conventions guide the production of printed text.
 Semantic and decorative units on a page exist within a strict hierarchy, so familiar to us as to become almost invisible.
 No